 With the third vaccine now available in the U.S., you may be wondering what makes it different from the others and which one you should get.
 “The best vaccine is the one that is available to you,” advised Denise Erickson, senior director of Banner Pharmacy Services in Phoenix, AZ.
 “All three of the vaccines available are effective in preventing severe COVID-19 hospitalizations and death; therefore, there is no preference for one over the other.”

-To learn more about the Johnson & Johnson COVID-19 vaccine (Janssen), click here.
+Read this article to learn more about the Johnson & Johnson COVID-19 vaccine (Janssen).

-You might not see the value in vaccinating your 16- or 17-year-old child against COVID-19 infection.
+You might not see the value in vaccinating your teen against COVID-19 infection.
 After all, young people tend to have few or no symptoms if they get the disease.
 And they aren’t as likely as older people to be hospitalized or to die from COVID-19 infection.

-But it’s critically important for 16- and 17-year-olds to be vaccinated now, and for younger children and teens to be vaccinated once they are eligible.
-Click here to learn more about the importance of vaccinating your older teens.
+But it’s critically important for teens to be vaccinated now, and for younger children to be vaccinated once they are eligible.
+Read this article to learn more about the importance of vaccinating your teens.

 Beaches and BBQs: Planning for a Safe, Vaccinated Summer

 As the world gets vaccinated, there is plenty of reason to celebrate.
 In particular, the Centers for Disease Control and Prevention (CDC) has begun relaxing some of its guidelines regarding group gatherings and travel.
-But before you fire up the grill or buy plane tickets to an island destination, click here to learn more about how to decrease the risk for yourself and the community.
+But before you fire up the grill or buy plane tickets to an island destination, learn more about planning for a safe summer and how to decrease the risk for yourself and the community.

 For more information on vaccines and how to keep your family safe, check out these additional articles: